NEWS AND UPDATES

 VIDEOS

-[October] Salutations to Mary - Pray this litany with Fr.
+[December] Litany to the Immaculate Conception - Pray this litany with Fr.
 Rodriguez.
 For an audio-only version of this litany, click HERE.
 Text can be downloaded HERE.

 Crisis in the Church